CEED/libCEED/libceed-mixed-design-decisions.md

    case the E-Vector is also the Q-Vector and may need to be in the precision of the QFunction.
 This would require changes to the way operators store `edata`, as mentioned above.)

  - Should all L-Vector inputs/outputs be required to be the same precision?
-(Preferred precision)